Alexander Fyodorovich Klubov (1918−1944) was a fighter pilot, twice Hero of the Soviet Union, a participant in the Great Patriotic War.

 Anniversary of the Victory in the Great Patriotic War 1941–1945.

-In addition to the envelope with a commemorative stamp, joint-stock company Marka is to produce a special cancellation postmark for Vologda.
+In addition to the envelope with a commemorative stamp, joint-stock company Marka has produced a special cancellation postmark for Vologda.

 Design: А. Moskovets.